caitpj/SQL-WatchPup/README.md

 2. Data Lineage Mapper

 ### 1. Data Quality Tester
-- A flexible and extensible data quality testing framework, similar to dbt, without the bloat.
+- A lightweight, non-intrusive data quality testing framework that offers dbt-like functionality for minimum set-up cost.
 - For more details, see README.md in the 'data_quality' folder
 - Output screenshots: